Martins Creek railway station

-Martins Creek railway station is located on the Hunter Line in New South Wales, Australia opening on 14 August 1911.
+Martins Creek railway station is located on the North Coast line in New South Wales, Australia opening on 14 August 1911.
 It serves the town of Martins Creek.
-It is served by NSW TrainLink Hunter line services travelling between Newcastle and Dungog.
+It is served by NSW TrainLink Hunter Line services travelling between Newcastle and Dungog.

-Platforms & services
+Platforms and services

 Martins Creek consists of a single platform.
 The original 1911 weatherboard building was demolished in 2009 and replaced by a waiting shelter.

-It is served by NSW TrainLink Hunter line services travelling between Newcastle and Dungog.
+It is served by NSW TrainLink Hunter Line services travelling between Newcastle and Dungog.
 There are five services in each direction on weekdays, with three on weekends and public holidays.

 Opposite the platform is a siding leading to Martins Creek Ballast Quarry.
 This was sold in December 2012 by RailCorp to the Daracon Group.